 Once you've found the property, you need to arrange conveyancing.
 Conveyancing is the transfer of property title from one person to another.
-DIY conveyancing kits are available from the Law Consumers Association in Sydney and Legal Kits of Victoria in Melbourne or the Consumer Law Reform Association in Brisbane.

-During this time, you can also check for government grants that can takes some of the costs off your back.
+During this time, you can also check for government grants that can take some of the costs off your back.
 There are a lot of grants and schemes available in each state and territory.
 These grants can potentially save you thousands of dollars which you can set aside for other purposes.

 Settlement day is the day you or your representative meet with the vendor to swap your cheque with their title of ownership.
 With most people this certificate will quickly go to your lender, unless you are lucky enough to purchase the property outright.
 The building must be insured at the time of settlement otherwise lenders won't lend you money.